KadenZheng/Crescendo/README.md

 # Crescendo

 ## Introduction
-Crescendo is a web-based application designed to build connections between young musicians and organizations in the Fresno community.
-The platform enables organizations to request performances from local talent and manage event details, while offering musicians the opportunity to showcase their artistry and engage in community events.
+Crescendo is a web-based application designed to build connections between young musicians and organizations in the Fresno (any, really) community.
+The platform enables organizations to request performances from artists and manage event details, while offering musicians the opportunity to showcase their artistry and engage in community events.

 ## Technologies
 - **Backend:** Python, Flask